 For undergraduate, initial credential, and first master's students enrolled half-time or greater, the amount of the SUG generally equals the Tuition Fee charged each semester.
 For undergraduate students and initial credential students, half-time or greater enrollment means 6 or more units.
 For master's candidates, half-time or greater enrollment means 4 or more units.
 For more information on mandatory registration charges, visit the Student Charges/Fees page on the Office of the Registrar web site.

 Type A Fees and Type B Fees

-Awarded to eligible students who are California residents.
+Awarded to eligible students who are California residents or have AB540 status.
 Cal Grant A and B Fees recipients are not eligible for the SUG.
 For information on applying for a new Cal Grant, visit our Apply for a New Cal Grant page.

 If a Cal Grant is included in a student's award offer, we must confirm eligibility prior to disbursement.
 If the student does not meet all eligibility requirements, we will remove the Cal Grant from the award and send a modified award offer notification.

 The amount of the Cal Grant generally equals the Undergraduate or Credential Program Tuition Fee in effect each semester for students enrolled in 12 or more units.
 For undergraduate students enrolled in less than 12 units, Cal Grant amounts are prorated as follows:

 Credential program Cal Grant A/B TCP awards are prorated in the same way, based on the Credential Program Tuition Fee.
 Prorations for Spring semester are rounded down, so your award may be slightly less.

 These limits also apply to eligible undergraduates enrolled in Extended Education degree programs.
 For more information on mandatory registration charges, visit the Student Charges/Fees page on the Office of the Registrar web site.